nsrau/azure-docs.it-it/articles/web-application-firewall/ag/custom-waf-rules-overview.md

 ### <a name="name-optional"></a>Nome [facoltativo]

-Si tratta del nome della regola.
-Questo nome viene visualizzato nei log.
+Nome della regola.
+Viene visualizzato nei log.

 ### <a name="priority-required"></a>Priority [obbligatorio]